vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 * [furio](https://github.com/hectorpalmatellez/furio-theme) - Fork of the [Cloud](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/cloud.zsh-theme) oh-my-zsh theme. with different colors and emojis.
 * [garrett](https://github.com/chauncey-garrett/zsh-prompt-garrett) - Prezto prompt with the information you need the moment you need it.
 * [gawaine](https://github.com/nicolaracco/gawaine.zsh-theme) - Nicola Racco's theme.
 Requires `rvm` & `git` plugins.
-* [geometry](https://github.com/geometry-zsh/geometry) :1st_place_medal: :hourglass_flowing_sand: - A minimal ZSH theme based on Avit and Pure that displays a lot of `git` information and is composable and customizable.
+* [geometry](https://github.com/geometry-zsh/geometry) :1st_place_medal: :hourglass: - A minimal ZSH theme based on Avit and Pure that displays a lot of `git` information and is composable and customizable.
 * [geometryHostInfo](https://github.com/Fuzen-py/GeometryHostInfo) Adds host info to the [geometry](https://github.com/geometry-zsh/geometry) theme.
 * [girazz](https://github.com/mdentremont/girazz) - A modification to the gnzh theme which adds `vi` mode to the right prompt.
 * [git-prompt](https://github.com/olivierverdier/zsh-git-prompt) :1st_place_medal: - Displays information about the current `git` repository.
 In particular the branch name, difference with remote branch, number of files staged or changed, etc.